 Lack of access to information held by government not only denies journalists the opportunity to inform the public but also robs citizens of the power to an accurate critique of development projects, budgetary allocations and how expenditures have been were rolled out.

 Access to timely and comprehensive information is critical for meaningful participation in government decision making by citizens.
-Unfortunately accessing public records such as financial budgetary allocations or audited reports on expenditure both at the national and county units in Kenya is still a challenge this is despite having in place Access to Information Act passed in August 2016 and came to force a year later in September 2017.
-A culture of secrecy and noncompliance to law continues to persist in government institutions making it hard for journalists to penetrate bureaucracies that repulse all forms of inquiry.
+Unfortunately accessing public records such as financial budgetary allocations or audited reports on expenditure both at the national and county units in Kenya is still a challenge despite having in place Access to Information Act passed in August 2016 and came to force a year later in September 2017.
+Without accessing these vital information in government institutions it is hard for journalists to penetrate bureaucracies that repulse all forms of inquiry.

 What the Law wants them to do